-Noël Amenc, Frédéric Blanc-Brude, Abhishek Gupta and Jing-Li Yim he 2019 EDHECinfra/G20 survey of infrastructure investors is a detailed study of benchmarking practices among asset owners and managers.
-It brought to light a significant issue with regard to the investment process in infrastructure: investors do not know how much risk they are taking and they are not happy about it.
+The 2019 EDHECinfra/Global Infrastructure Hub survey survey of infrastructure investors is a detailed study of benchmarking practices amongst asset owners and managers and brought to light a significant issue with regard to the investment process in infrastructure - investors do not know how much risk they are taking and they are not happy about it.
 Key findings include:

-Investors do not understand the risks they are taking when investing in infrastructure

-- Investors mostly use absolute-return benchmarks (based on the risk-free or inflation rate), but less than 10% think they are good enough.
-The major concerns include: they are not representative, do not measure risk and do not allow asset liability management. - Current absolute-return infrastructure equity benchmarks are not ambitious and are not hard to beat.
-Most investors use a spread over real or nominal rate of 400-500bps.
-In a low rate environment, this is less than annualised stock market returns. - When investors use relative benchmarks, they use 'fake benchmarks'.
-Preferred relative benchmarks are often listed infrastructure indices, which have been shown by academic research to have 100% correlation with broad equity indices.
-Otherwise, investors use 'industry peers' as a relative benchmark, despite the well-known issues encountered with valuation and return smoothing in private markets, as well as the difficulty in making direct comparisons. - With current benchmarking practices, investors in unlisted infrastructure equity cannot understand their risk and define their infrastructure investment strategy.
+Investors mostly use absolute return benchmarks (based on the risk-free or inflation rate), but less than 10% think they are good enough.
+Major concerns are that they are not representative, do not measure risk and do not allow asset-liability management.

+Current absolute return infrastructure equity benchmarks are not ambitious and are not hard to beat.
+Most investors use a spread over real or nominal rate of 400 to 500 basis points.
+In a low rate environment, this is less than annualized stock market returns.

+When investors use relative benchmarks, they use "fake benchmarks."
+Preferred relative benchmarks are often listed infrastructure indexes, which have been shown to have 100% correlation with broad equity indexes by academic research.
+Otherwise, investors use "industry peers" as a relative benchmark, despite the well-known issues encountered with valuation and return smoothing in private markets, as well as the difficulty in making direct comparisons.

+With current benchmarking practices, investors in unlisted infrastructure equity cannot understand their risk and define their infrastructure investment strategy.
 The practices described by investors correspond more to the definition of a hurdle rate than a benchmark.
 Current benchmarks cannot be used to identify systematic rewarded risks, monitor risk-adjusted performance or set risk budgets.

-A representative survey of infrastructure investors worldwide sophisticated investors, with 50% of respondents reporting more than \$25bn AUM and 30% reporting more than \$50bn AUM.
+A REPRESENTATIVE SURVEY OF INFRASTRUCTURE INVESTORS WORLDWIDE

-More than 300 respondents took part in the survey, including representatives of 130 asset owners accounting for $10 \, \text{m}$ in AUM - ie, more than $10 \, \text{m}$ of global AUM.
+More than 300 respondents took part in the survey, including representatives of 130 asset owners accounting for \$10 trillion in assets under management, or more than 10% of global AUM.

-This is the largest survey ever undertaken of asset owners and managers active in the infrastructure space and is representative of the views of large
+This is the largest survey ever undertaken of asset owners and managers active in the infrastructure space and is representative of the views of large sophisticated investors, with 50% of respondents reporting more than \$25 billion in AUM and 30% reporting more than \$50 billion in AUM.